 The 6-foot, 9-inch freshman is ready to play solid defense, hit the boards and block shots

 Men's basketball returnees enthusiastic about strenuous workouts emphasizing defense

 DePaul drops BIG EAST road game at Creighton on Feb.
 6.

-In his six seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons with nine players on the 2014-15 roster from the Chicagoland area.
+In his seven seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons with nine players on the 2015-16 roster from the Chicagoland area.
 On the floor, Garrett assisted in the daily development of the roster including BIG EAST Rookies of the Year Cleveland Melvin and Billy Garrett Jr. and BIG EAST All-Rookie Team honoree Tommy Hamilton IV and Brandon Young.

 The 2011-12 campaign saw continued improvement as the Blue Demons trended upward in victories, points per game and steals per game.
 DePaul's 74.1 scoring average was its highest mark since the 1994-95 season while the 7.9 steals per game were the most since the 2002-03 campaign.
 DePaul put together the longest winning streak in nearly a decade in 2012-13 and increased its steal total to 8.3 per game.
 The 2013-14 season saw Billy Garrett Jr. earn the BIG EAST Rookie of the Year award as the Blue Demons finish the season strong by knocking off Georgetown in the first round of the BIG EAST Tournament.